Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 $$

 And ADMM or proximal gradient methods are to split the cost function to 2 blocks, of which one is differentiable and smooth while the other may not be differentiable.
 In another word, we can use them to solve some non-smooth optimization problem.
+However, what if there is no constraints application to the optimization problem?

 **Coordinate descent** is aimed to minimize the following cost function
 $$